noraphl/VICinR/README.md

 ### Multi-threaded execution of VIC
 To optimize the time performance for the execution of the algorithm, it is possible to parallelize the processes.
 This process requires package `'doParallel'`.

 Check https://cran.r-project.org/web/packages/doParallel/vignettes/gettingstartedParallel.pdf for further information.

-There are two suggest methods to parallelize the execution of the code.
+There are two suggested methods to parallelize the execution of the code.
 The first one specifies the number of workers to use via the `makeCluster` function:

     library(doParallel)
     cl <- makeCluster(2)
+    registerDoParallel(cl)
     # The following lines run in parallel
-    registerDoParallel(cl)
     ptime <- system.time({
             new.vic <- VIC(mtcars)
     })[3]
-    ptime
+    ptime # check execution time
     stopCluster(cl) # parallel execution ends here

-The second one select the number of cores to use, by specifying it in the `registerDoParallel`function:
+The second one selects the number of cores to use by specifying it in the `registerDoParallel`function:

     registerDoParallel(cores = 2)
     # The following lines run in parallel
     stime <- system.time({
             new.vic <- VIC(mtcars)
     })[3]
-    stime
+    stime # check execution time
     stopImplicitCluster() # parallel execution ends here